TaoStarlit/English/book/IELTS_writing.md

     - , the goverment reduced business tax for new companies last year, which is a positive step, because it makes it easier for people to set up a company.
 1. defining relative clauses:
     - people who run their own businesses face many challenges.
-    - people who word at home often miss discussing deals with colleagues.
+    - people who work at home often miss discussing deals with colleagues.
     - Countries that spend a lot of money on public transport often have less pollution in cities.
     - people who have lots of brothers and sisters tend to learn how to share things better than people who are an only child
     - People who live in a big city have more job opportunities than people who live in small village.